cgswords/cgswords.github.io/_posts/2015-04-15-gradual-compilation.md

 The second criterion suggests that if, under our operation semantics, the original expression yields some value $v$, then after compilation our result should yield some value $v'$ that is less precise, but otherwise equivalent, to the original expression.
+This criterion states, in effect, that our compiler behaves correctly.

-The third criterion provides a more interesting insight: it constrains what a compiler may produce.
+The third criterion provides a more interesting insight: it constrains what the target language may do while maintaining a ling to a the source language.
 We take this third standard to suggest that if the result of a compiler (pass) terminates in a value, this result is only reasonable if there is some input expression that is more precise.
 Moreover, this input expression may produce errors where the output does not, but is otherwise behaviorally identical.

-This last criterion is, in some sense, the crux of the "risk of" compilation: our compiler may transform code with errors into code that does not produce these errors by removing critical information during the compilation process.
-This is the difference, in C, between producing a type error and accidentally jumping into and executing an integer-as-pointer.

-While potentially problematic in terms of program meaning, this is a necessary horror of compilation: a compiler may take a program that, under the original semantics, should produce an error, and (possibly incorrectly) conceal this error.
+The original intent of the third criterion is to facilitate moving from untyped to typed programs: to take programs that don't have types and add them, promising that the only change may be type errors.
+Unfortuately, compilation is more typically one-way.
+In the context of compilation, this suggests that the result of the compiled program will behave as the input program, modulo some errors that the program may be detectable before compilation.

+Why is it important to note that a compiler might remove errors?
+What do we gain from this?
+I think, at the crux, this ultimately describes the lossy nature of compilation.
+Two or three or five source programs may yield the same final output after desugaring, optimizations, and compilation, and there are a dozen others that may contain potentially unsafe regions but otherwise run to completion.

+This raises a better question, however: does this criterion buy us anything in the realm of compilation?
+Let us reformulate the theorem, discarding the precision relation in favor of the compilation relation.

+Suppose $e' = [[e]]$ and $\cdotp \vdash e : \tau$.
+Then:

+1. First, $\cdotp \vdash e': \tau'$ and $\tau' = [[\tau]]$
+2. If $e \Downarrow v$, then $e' \Downarrow v'$ and $v' = [[v]]$, and if $e \Uparrow$, then $e' \Uparrow$.
+3. If $e' \Downarrow v'$, then $e \Downarrow v$ where $v' = [[v]]$ or
+   <span>$e \Downarrow \mathsf{blame}_\tau l$</span>, and
+   if $e' \Uparrow$, then $e \Uparrow$ or
+   <span>$e \Downarrow \mathsf{blame}_\tau l$</span>.

+Is there ever a case, in our compilation process, where the second property will hold but the third will not?
+The original publication suggests that property 3 is a direct corollary to property 2, and I am inclined to agree: any compiler that behaves correctly and precisely state that its output matches its input, modulo the opportunity for errors.
+This isn't, however, a surprising result: the first two parts of this theorem seem natural gaurantees for a compilation process.
+Indeed, one of the first proofs in Software Foundations regarding languages deals with the second criterion:

+{% highlight coq %}
+Theorem optimize_0plus_sound: forall a, aeval (optimize_0plus a) = aeval a.
+{% endhighlight %}

+This naturally suggests (perhaps rightly so) that the relation between static and dynamic languages can be thought of as a sort of compilation process.
+It also asks another question: what other properties about compilation do we usually want?
+Can we reformulate these properties to work over gradually-typed terms?
+Which of these additional properties are meaningful and worthwhile?